reselbob/fatjenkins/README.md

 `docker exec -it jenkins cat /var/jenkins_home/secrets/initialAdminPassword`

+You'll output that is similar to, but not exactly the following:

+`4b36a89b91a24c51a5d4042433c013e2`

 **Step 4:** Confirm the `docker` command works from inside the Jenkins container

 `docker exec -it jenkins docker ps`

 **Step 5:** Go to your browser and spin the Jenkins site up at `localhost:8080`.

-The first time you go the site you'll be asked to entery the login ID you generated above in Step 3.
+The first time you go the site you'll be asked to enter the login ID you generated above in Step 3.

+**Step 6:** Follow the following setup steps described in the Jenkins Web page

 ## Usage